This section is being updated. 2019-2021.

 More info at: www.gallery209art.com, www.facebook.com/gallery209art and on Instagram @gallery209art.

 Best selling author KEITH DONOHUE wrote a beautiful short story for Wheaton Arts Parade titled "PISCES".
 It was based on my painting " De Alla Pa' Ca". ( I'm humbled, excited and agradecida at the same time!)

-Here's the link to his blog, the story was added on September 27, 2017:
+Here's the link to his blog and short story, added on September 27, 2017.

 Wheaton Arts Parade 2017 was a success!
 I was part of a team 6 artists and designers, winners of a WAP grant and we built a beautiful float "Celebrating Frida Kahlo".
 We marched to celebrate art and diverse cultures in the Wheaton area with our float.
 Friends, family and more artists joined us dressed as different Fridas and Calaveras.
 There were also other awesome floats built by local artists and students.
 A festival followed, with 3 stages, music performances, puppets, films, poetry readings, tents with children's crafts, art for sale, and food vendors...all by LOCAL talent and businesses.
 I'm looking forward to participating next year!!.